silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/04_security_and_best_practices/01_authentication.md

 Silverstripe CMS has built-in support for [HTTP basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).

 There is a `BasicAuthAuthenticator` which can be configured for GraphQL that will only activate when required.
-It is kept separate from the SilverStripe CMS authenticator because GraphQL needs to use the successfully authenticated member for CMS permission filtering, whereas the global `BasicAuth` does not log the member in or use it for model security.
+It is kept separate from the Silverstripe CMS authenticator because GraphQL needs to use the successfully authenticated member for CMS permission filtering, whereas the global `BasicAuth` does not log the member in or use it for model security.
 Note that basic auth will bypass MFA authentication